appacademy/dotfiles/README.md

 trained on Macs and the Windows architecture is just too different for us to be able to help you debug issues.

 Instead, we suggest installing Ubuntu Linux for use on your personal machine.
 Linux can be installed over Windows (overwriting your Windows install) or alongside in a dual-boot setup.
-You can find a full tutorial for both install and development setup [here](./linux/README.md).
+You can find a full tutorial for both install and development setup [here](./linux.md).

-**NB:** This setup can take some time and can potentially corrupt your Windows installation.
+**Warning:** This setup can take some time and can potentially corrupt your Windows installation.
 Make sure to read all instructions before proceeding.

 ### None